Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

 This article includes discussion of desmin body myofibrillar myopathy, chronic noninflammatory myopathy, and cytoplasmic body myopathy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Myofibrillar myopathies refer to a heterogeneous group of disorders associated with disintegration of myofibrils and accumulation of Z-disk related proteins.
+Myofibrillar myopathies refer to a heterogeneous group of genetic disorders associated with disintegration of myofibrils and accumulation of Z-disc related proteins, with variable age of onset and disease progression.
 Typically, patients present with lower limb muscle weakness, which slowly spreads to involve truncal, neck-flexor, facial, bulbar, and respiratory muscles.
 Distribution of the weakness may be distal or both proximal and distal.
 Skeletal myopathy may be combined with or preceded by cardiomyopathy, conduction blocks, and arrhythmias resulting in premature sudden death.
 Respiratory muscle weakness can also be a major complication in some patients.
-The age of disease onset and the rate of progression vary depending on the mode of inheritance as well as the specific mutations.
-In this updated article, the author highlights abnormal aggregation of a network of interacting proteins as a key pathological feature of myofibrillar myopathies.
+In this updated article, the author highlights advance in the diagnosis and management of myofibrillar myopathies.

 Historical note and terminology

-Myofibrillar myopathies refer to a heterogeneous group of rare primary chronic noninflammatory myopathies characterized by pathological abnormal accumulation of cytoplasmic inclusion bodies and myofibrillar disarray in skeletal or cardiac muscles.
+Myofibrillar myopathies refer to a heterogeneous group of rare primary chronic noninflammatory myopathies characterized by pathological abnormal accumulation of cytoplasmic inclusion bodies and myofibrillar disarray in skeletal or cardiac muscles (Goebel 2011; Béhin et al 2015).
 The disease was originally described more than 30 years ago based on common muscle histopathological features (Goebel 1995).
-The onset usually occurs in adult life (between the second and fourth decade) but may be congenital or present in adolescence.
-Combinations of distal and proximal weakness, cardiomyopathy, peripheral neuropathy, and autosomal dominant inheritance should suggest this disorder (Nakano et al 1996).
-However, these symptoms may be sporadic; autosomal recessive or X-linked inheritance has also been described (Feldkirschner et al 2013; Schessl et al 2014).
+The onset usually occurs in adult life (between the second and fourth decade) but may be congenital or present in early childhood.
+A combination of distal and proximal weakness, cardiomyopathy, peripheral neuropathy, and autosomal dominant inheritance should suggest this disorder (Nakano et al 1996).
+However, these symptoms may be sporadic, and autosomal recessive or X-linked inheritance has also been described (Feldkirschner et al 2013; Schessl et al 2014).

 The first description of cytoplasmic body as a structural anomaly of the Z-disc was in 1969 (MacDonald and Engel 1969).
 Cytoplasmic bodies occur in a number of unrelated neuromuscular disorders, but their relationship to desmin-related neuromuscular diseases was only recognized in the 1980s (Edstrom et al 1980; Stoeckel et al 1981; Osborn and Goebel 1983).